 This is where the financial comparison flips.
 Battery backup systems have very few ongoing costs since they don’t use fuel and require minimal upkeep.
 Standby generators, on the other hand, run on natural gas or propane and need routine service to stay in peak condition.
 While you’ll need to budget for fuel and professional check-ups, this proactive Generac maintenance is what ensures your generator will start instantly and run reliably for days when you need it most.
 These predictable costs are a small price to pay for long-term peace of mind during an extended outage.

-Available Incentives and Financing
+How to Save with Incentives and Financing

 Financial incentives can play a big role in your decision.
 Home battery systems, especially when paired with solar panels, may be eligible for significant federal tax credits, which can lower their effective cost.
 It’s always a good idea to check for the latest federal and state incentives.
 While generators typically don’t qualify for these green energy credits, many homeowners find the investment more accessible through flexible payment options.
 We offer straightforward Generac financing to help you get the security of a standby generator without the upfront financial strain, making it easier to fit this essential home upgrade into your budget.